 You can purchase an additional battery or two if you absolutely must take off and fly again before the 1 hour 40 minute wait is up.
 In fact, if you purchase the Fly More Combo, you receive 2 additional batteries, making a total of 3.
 Alternately, you can purchase extra batteries separately.

-How Is The DJI Air 2S Battery Charged?
+How to Charge DJI Air 2S Battery?

 It’s time to charge your Air 2S battery now that it’s free.
 How exactly do you go about doing that?
 Here are the steps to take, as described in the DJI Air 2S owner’s manual.